 Back in mid-90’, most of the big buildings still used gasoline-fed units.
 They had a burner and a burning chamber.
 I’m not going to bore you with technical details, but you need to know that burning gasoline produces a lot of thick black smoke.

-You may have seen this coming out of old trucks on the highway.
+You may have seen similar smoke coming out of old trucks on the highway.

 According to him, I should enter a dark, dusted, blackened room, and leave it as clean as an OR out of Grey’s Anatomy.